xytis/xytis.github.io/content/story/ravnica_s04.md

 would follow her through the crowd.

-Better part of the next hour they navigated through densely populated area of Blistercoils, and came to the eastern side of Zonot Seven.
+Better part of the next hour they navigated through densely populated area of The Blistercoils, and came to the eastern side of Zonot Seven.
 A huge hole with waterfalls from all sides went down as much as they could see.

 --"Ok, our goal is directly on the other side."- Katrille announced, -"We want